ntrezowan/the-plain/_posts/2018-07-12-installing-jenkins-on-tomcat.md

 source /etc/profile
 ```

-3. Login to Tomcat Web Application Manager (http://localhost:8080/manager/html) with `tomcat` user that we have configured in `tomcat-users.xml` file.
+3. Login to Tomcat Web Application Manager, `http://localhost:8080/manager/html` with `tomcat` user that we have configured in `tomcat-users.xml` file.

 4. Go to the Deploy section and complete as following;
 ```